Two Ways to Fix Google Chrome Problems

 See the folder ” Google ‘ in Users/**your user name**/AppData/ Local above?
 Good.

-After Chrome has finished installing on your computer it will open automatically.
+After Chrome has been installed on your computer it will open automatically.
 Click on the settings icon (3 vertical dots) in the top right corner:

 And choose Bookmarks…